Annet33/ExcelDashboard/README.md

 An analysis of the historical data of a company which sells products and ships them to its customers' destinations was conducted in order to determine the future cost effective shipping methods and approaches.

 ## Dataset Used
 A historical dataset with 1000,000 rows and 13 columns spanning 8 years.
-Data is stored in a single table.

 ## Analyses derived from the dataset
 - Analysis of orders shipped within seven days, within one month, and after 30 days of placing the order.